saint1729/pas-appmaker/README.md

 ### App Config

-Your App Config directory is where your App Maker template files are located.
-App Config allows you to fully customize how App Maker generates application definitions.
+Your App Config directory is where your App Maker template files are stored.
+The App Config templates allow you to fully customize how App Maker generates application definitions.
 By default App Maker assumes "/var/spool/pas/conf/app-config/".
 However, this is tunable using one of the two options below...

 `export PAS_APP_CONFIG=/var/spool/pas/conf/app-config`